SonicHedgehog/judge/README.md

 Test your Node.js package against different versions of dependencies.

+*Note:* Judge is a work in progress and may not work very well, yet.
+See [Stability and limitations](#stability-and-limitations).

 ## What is this good for?

 Let’s say you wrote a middleware for [Express](http://expressjs.com) which is compatible with both Express 3 and Express 4.
 You use [Travis CI](https://travis-ci.org) to ensure that your tests pass, even against multiple versions of Node.js.
 However, your tests won’t run against Express 3.